only-cliches/Nano-SQL/website/src/query/import-export.md

 These methods let you move data in and out of the database table objects directly.
 You get a massive performance benefit but with some significant tradeoffs.

-None of the methods in this section will cause any database events to be triggered.
+None of the methods in this section will cause any database events to be triggered or can any of these methods be filtered.

+Internally the database adapters typically use transactions for these queries.
+If you need transactions this is currently the only supported way to get them, but the transactions do not work across tables.

 ### Raw Export